-Avoid anyone who claims to have vaccine doses for sale or offers you the chance to get the vaccine earlier than you’re scheduled to receive it.
+Criminals and fraudsters will use whatever is in the news, like a coronavirus (COVID-19) vaccine, to try to steal your money.
+With several different COVID-19 vaccines now available, scammers are trying to take advantage of people who want to get vaccinated.
+Avoid anyone who claims to have vaccine doses for sale.
 Beware of these kinds of solicitations no matter what form they arrive in, such as a phone call, email, text, letter, through social media, or even in person.

 If you fall prey to such a scam, the best-case scenario is you'll lose some money.
 The worst-case consequence is that you might use a phony product that makes you ill.
 So, you need to know how to recognize vaccine scams and steer clear of them.

-Criminals and fraudsters will use whatever is in the news, like a coronavirus vaccine, to try to steal your money.
-Officials are warning people to be on the alert for and keep away from vaccine-related scams.
+Officials are warning people to be on the alert for and keep away from vaccine-related scams, including the following.

 State agencies, local public health agencies, clinics, community partnerships, the federal government's Pharmacy Partnership for Long-term Care (LTC) Program, and hospitals, like U.S. Department of Veterans Affairs (VA) hospitals and private hospitals, will distribute vaccines.
 You can't get one from an individual hawking them over the Internet or phone.
 Some people will get the vaccine through their employer.
 Any vaccine you get should only be through a licensed medical professional.
 Most public health departments and state government websites will publish a list of approved COVID-19 vaccine providers.

 Some scammers are convincing people to pay for a COVID-19 or antibody test before getting a vaccine.
-If someone contacts you, say, via text, email, or phone, telling you need a test before getting the shot, it's not true.
+If someone contacts you, say, via text, email, or phone, and says you need a test before getting the shot, it's not true.

 Don't register to get a COVID-19 vaccine through sites unaffiliated with your health department, pharmacy, or the other entities mentioned above that are legitimately distributing vaccines.
 Use should avoid platforms like Eventbrite unless you're sure your health department is using it.
 Some places are using Eventbrite for vaccine appointments, but scammers can also make fake accounts and then charge applicants when making their appointments.